Hirtol/Rustyboi/Misc Notes.md

 This can then only be disabled by toggling the window enable bit in LCD Control.
 Apparently Pokemon Crystal relies on this behaviour, a good test for this behaviour can be found [here](https://github.com/Powerlated/TurtleTests/releases/tag/v1.0)
 * For some obscure PPU bugs for the DMG [this](http://www.devrs.com/gb/files/faqs.html#GBBugs) is a pretty good resource.
+* For behaviour when it comes to sprite priority and 0xFF4C and 0xFF6C refer to: [mattcurie's video](https://www.youtube.com/watch?v=ZaXHkUwLh5U)

 ## Joypad
 * Games pretty much never use the Joypad interrupt.